Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 Which lace is the most invisible?

-Fine Swiss lace, in transparent, tinted to your scalp, gives the most undetectable front.
-The trade-off is that Swiss lace is delicate and wears out faster, so it suits careful, experienced wearers more than beginners.
+The finest clear laces — HD, and fine Swiss — tinted to your scalp, give the most undetectable front.
+The trade-off is that the thinner the lace, the more delicate it is, so it suits careful wearers more than someone who's rough on a wig.

 What lace is best for deep skin tones?

-Transparent lace, because you control the colour completely.
-No pre-coloured lace matches deep skin out of the bag — but transparent lace tinted with a foundation or lace tint that matches your scalp blends far better than any beige option.
+Clear lace — transparent or HD — because you control the colour completely.
+No pre-coloured lace matches deep skin out of the bag, but clear lace tinted with a foundation or lace tint that matches your scalp blends far better than any beige option.

-Why does my lace look pale even though it's "transparent"?
+Why does my lace look pale even though it's HD?

-Because transparent lace has no colour of its own — it needs to be tinted to your skin.
+Because HD lace is clear — it has no colour of its own and needs to be tinted to your skin.
 A swipe of foundation on the underside, matched to your scalp, makes it disappear.
-Skipping that step is the most common reason a hairline still looks pale.
+Skipping that step is the most common reason a hairline still looks pale, no matter how good the lace is.

 Do I match the lace to my face or my scalp?